-Building permits help to ensure construction work complies with the minimum standards of safety established by the Chicago Building Code in order to protect public health, safety, and welfare.
-A building permit is required before beginning most construction, demolition, and repair work.
+Permits issued by the Department of Buildings help to ensure construction work complies with the minimum standards of safety established by the Chicago Construction Codes in order to protect public health, safety, and welfare.
+A permit is required before beginning most construction, demolition, and repair work.
 In order to provide more responsive service, the Department of Buildings offers permitting processes tailored for a wide variety of projects, from home repairs to new skyscrapers.

 For homeowners and small business owners, our Guide to Permits offers a concise overview of the permit processes available for small and mid-sized projects.

 Calculate the Cost of a Building Permit